Mattefarax/PW-Gruppo2-LovelyCommit/Protocol/README.md

 #### **Payload Commands**

-At firt we thought it would have been a good idea to have all the comands on the same message using a unique code: 0x10.
+At firt we thought it would have been a good idea to have all the commands on the same message using a unique code: 0x10.

-Working our way to the interpreter of the messages and the sender of the comands we found out that we were forcing the RPI to send a bunch of Byte with no sense:
+Working our way to the interpreter of the messages and the sender of the commands we found out that we were forcing the RPI to send a bunch of Byte with no sense:

 ex.
-We would have needed to finde a way to discriminate wather the target temp needed to stay the same as before or needed to change in response of the comands with target temp's bytes set to 0, for example.
+We would have needed to finde a way to discriminate wather the target temp needed to stay the same as before or needed to change in response of the commands with target temp's bytes set to 0, for example.

-So we decided to split the old monolithic comand messages in  different comand messages per macro-topics:
+So we decided to split the old monolithic command messages in  different command messages per macro-topics:

 ***Emergencies***